srinandini8/GUI-based-calculator-to-perform-simple-and-scientific-operations/README.md

 # Methods

 Here in the first line we import everything from the tkinter module.
 We create a root window in the second line.
 In the third line we specify the root and what labels we are deciding to put into the root.
 Here it is just a text.
 Then to pack the label to the window we use w.pack().
 To start the execution with the event looping, we use root.mainloop()

 • Geometry manager or Layout manager of tkinter uses

 • pack() method

 • grid() method

 • place() method

 Pack- The pack() method in geometry manager organizes and place the widgets in blocks before putting them in the parent widget.

 Fill- Fill is used to specify if it takes the space allocated to it or to change if extra space is allocated.
 Fill method used X and Y attribute to set the space in window.

 Grid-This separates the parent widget into a table like structure with rows and columns in them with each part contributed to a widget.Grid method used row and column attribute to set the widget in window.

+# Button, methods & Variables

+# Button

+ ● Button is a standard widget in python tkinter.
+If the button is clicked, some mouse action is started.

+● They can also contain text and images like labels.

+● While labels can display text in various fonts, a button can only display text in a single font.

+● The text of a button can span more than one line.

+● It contain the attribute like text which help to set text in button.

+● With the help of width attribute ,button size can be change.

+● With the help of command attribute you can add functionality in button.

+# Tkinter Variables

+There are 4 type of tkinter variable as mentioned in below lines: BooleanVar()-It used to store Binary values.

+StringVar()-It used to store string values.

+IntVar()-It used to store integer values.

+DoubleVar()-It used to store float type values.

+# Methods

+Geometry method can help to change the dimension of gui window.
+Entry method can help to take input from user in gui screen.
+Get method is used to get the data from tkinter variable.